N00bsie/QueryReformulation/README.md

-A simple workflow for the query reformulation problem can be found at [Workflow][Workflow.ipynb]
+A simple workflow for the query reformulation problem can be found at [Workflow][https://github.com/N00bsie/QueryReformulation/blob/master/Workflow.ipynb]

  Properties that are not used :